FancyThemes/wp-advanced-excerpt/readme.txt

 == Changelog ==

 = 4.2.3 =
+* Fix: The "Remove all tags except the following" wasn't excluding tags as expected
 * Fix: Call `remove_all_filter()` on the `the_excerpt` hook to improve excerpt rendering

 = 4.2.2 =